xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 what are called nervous associations—for example, to that habit of the nerves in consequence of which the smell of a peach will make the mouth water.

+- **Xie:** Doubt stimulates us to inquiry, just like the smell of a peach will make the mouth water.

 # IV